-- our ability to sell projects to Total at pre-agreed model metrics; - our ability to obtain non-recourse financing of construction costs; - our ability to obtain financing of development costs as various milestones in the project development cycle are achieved; - · exclusivity over our offering of various post-sale services for projects sold to Total or its affiliates; and - our right to offer engineering, procurement, and construction ("EPC") services on some downstream generation projects being developed by Total.
+- our obligation to offer and ability to sell certain projects to TotalEnergies at pre-agreed model metrics; - our ability to obtain financing of development costs as various milestones in the project development cycle are achieved: - exclusivity over our offering of various post-sale services for projects sold to TotalEnergies or its affiliates; - our right to offer engineering, procurement, and construction ("EPC") services on certain downstream generation projects being developed by TotalEnergies.

-The Cooperation Agreement will remain in effect until December 31, 2023, unless otherwise terminated.
+The Cooperation Agreement remains in effect until December 31, 2023, unless otherwise terminated, and is expected to be terminated in connection with the Acquisition.